vsiryi/EugeneYemchinski/Readme.md

 functionality (for instance, executing a move) is possible in more than one way.
 Feel free to choose the API that best suits your client-side design.

+### Debugging The Game
-To help you follow the current state of the game without having to constantly decode JSON documents, the API provides custom headers that show the state of the board in text form.
+To help you follow the current state of the game without having to decode JSON documents, the API provides custom headers that show the state of the board in text form.
 After executing any call to the endpoints described below, examine the response headers in your browser's network debugger.
 You should see a collection of custom headers showing the current state of the game, like:

 ```
 X-Chess-000:----a   b   c   d   e   f   g   h